Expensify/App/help/chat.md

 * **Invite with mention**: In the message field, type @ followed by the person’s name or email address.
 Enter a message if desired, then press the Send icon.
 * **Invite from the Members pane**: Open the chat group or room, press the header, go to **Members**, and select **Invite member**.
 Choose contacts and press **Invite**.
 * **Share chat link or QR code**: Open the chat group or room, press the header, and select **Share**.
 Copy the link or present the QR code for others to scan.

-### FAQs

-**How do I remove someone from a chat group or room?**

-Currently, members have to remove themselves from a chat.

 ## FAQ